Human trafficking in Qatar

+In 2023 the Organized Crime Index gave Qatar a score of 8 out of 10 for human trafficking, noting the country’s high reliance on foreign workers and a low level of co-operation between the government and NGOs.

+In 2024, the U.S. Trafficking in Persons Report kept Qatar on Tier 2, noting that authorities convicted six individuals in a labor-trafficking case and shut down the company involved.
+The International Labour Organization and Qatar extended their technical cooperation programme in 2024 (Phase 3, 2024–2028).
+ILO materials report progress on reforms with persistent enforcement gaps identified in annual progress reporting.
+Nevertheless, independent reporting in 2024 describes continued wage theft and barriers to redress for some migrant workers, including domestic workers, despite reforms.

-Prosecution
+Prosecution (2009)

 The Government of Qatar made minimal efforts to investigate and prosecute trafficking offenses during the reporting period.
-Qatar does not prohibit all acts of trafficking, but it criminalizes slavery under Section 321 and forced labor under Section 322 of its criminal law.
-The prescribed penalty for forced labor – up to six months’ imprisonment – is not sufficiently stringent.
-Article 297 prohibits forced or coerced prostitution, and the prostitution of a child below age 15, even if there was no compulsion or redress; the prescribed penalty is up to 15 years’ imprisonment, which is commensurate with penalties prescribed for other serious crimes, such as rape.
+Qatar does not prohibit all acts of trafficking, but it criminalizes slavery under Section 321 and forced labor under Section 322 of its criminal law. # Article 297 prohibits forced or coerced prostitution, and the prostitution of a child below age 15, even if there was no compulsion or redress; the prescribed penalty is up to 15 years’ imprisonment, which is commensurate with penalties prescribed for other serious crimes, such as rape.
 The government has yet to enact a comprehensive trafficking law as anticipated during the last year, though it has reaffirmed its commitment to do so over the coming year, a commitment underscored by its ratification of the 2000 UN TIP Protocol in April 2009.
 The government reported the prosecution of sex trafficking offenders, but did not provide additional details.
 An unconfirmed report indicated four traffickers were charged with fraudulently issuing visas to workers whom they then exploited.
 Two were reportedly deported, and two were reportedly convicted.
 The government neither confirmed nor denied the existence of this case.
 The government-established but independent Qatar Foundation for Combating Human Trafficking (QFCHT) and the Human Rights Office of the Ministry of Interior conducted a workshop on the legal, social, and security dimensions of trafficking.
 Participants included police officers, Internal Security Force staff, and others.
-The police academy trained police officers on the identification of trafficking victims and procedures to refer victims to Qatar’s trafficking shelter.
+The police academy trained police officers on the identification of trafficking victims and procedures to refer victims to Qatar's trafficking shelter.
 QFCHT also provided training for prosecutors and judges on how to manage trafficking cases.

-Protection
+Prosecution (2024–2025)

+The latest reporting period indicates a significant escalation in the government's efforts to investigate and prosecute trafficking crimes, despite a marginal decrease in total convictions.

+Increased Prosecutions: The government reported initiating prosecutions against 967 alleged traffickers in 784 cases, a notable increase compared to 589 alleged traffickers in 494 cases in 2023.
+These charges included 602 for sex trafficking, 212 for labor trafficking, and 153 for other unspecified forms of trafficking.

+Convictions: Courts convicted 101 traffickers under the 2009 anti-trafficking law in 2024, down from 130 convictions in the previous year.